 Hip to gable conversions

 Hip to gable conversions are often seen on detached and end-of-terrace properties.
 With this type of conversion, slanted end roofs are straightened up so that vertical walls can be created.
-They tend to blend into homes very well, and you can combine them rear dormer lofts to create more space.
+They tend to blend into homes very well, and you can combine them with rear dormer lofts to create more space.
 A hip to gable conversion may be right for you if you live in a chalet or bungalow.
 When it comes to disadvantages, this conversion isn’t suitable for mid-terrace properties.
 It can also be pricier than several other options.

 Roof light loft conversions